p3l1/sshloc/README.md

 ## Features

 The given [`docker-compose.yml`](docker-compose.yml) was extended to expose the [endlessh](https://github.com/skeeto/endlessh) service to provide an SSH honeypot on port 2222.
-Endlessh's log output is sent to logstash by using a shared Docker volume.
-The log is then transformed using [GROK](logstash/pipeline/logstash.conf) patterns and sent to elasticsearch.
+Endlessh's log output is sent to Logstash by using a shared Docker volume.
+The log is then transformed using [GROK](logstash/pipeline/logstash.conf) patterns and sent to Elasticsearch.

 ## Motivation